 Know When To Ask for Help

-Venardi Zurada has four offices, from the Bay Area up through Northern California — in Oakland, Orinda, Chico and Redding.
+Venardi Zurada has three offices, from the Bay Area up through Northern California — in Oakland, Walnut Creek, and Redding.
 If you or someone you love has been injured in an auto accident, time is of the essence.
 To schedule a free initial consultation, contact our office by calling 925-937-3900 today.